Viticulture & Wine Technology

 - Wine Tasting Operations

 - Equipment Operation

 Employment opportunities exist in small and large wineries.
 With this degree, you'll be prepared to transfer to a four-year institution such as Cornell University*.

 * This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
 Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.

-As a viticulture and wine technology major, if you meet specific award criteria, you will be eligible for the Constellation Brands Viticultural Scholarship.
+As a viticulture and wine technology major, if you meet specific award criteria, you will be eligible for the following scholarships:

-For information on this scholarship, contact a member of the environmental conservation and horticulture department or the financial aid office.
+For information on these scholarships, contact the environmental conservation and horticulture department or financial aid office.